 Standardized Test Scores

 Scoring well on standardized tests is another important component of the total package you present when applying to an MBA program.
 Most universities will accept either GMAT or GRE scores for entry into a graduate and MBA programs.

-Drexel LeBow’s Admissions Committee favors a minimum GMAT test score of 570 or above, or a combined GRE score of 310 or above.
+Drexel LeBow’s Admissions Committee favors a minimum GMAT test score of 570, or a combined GRE score of 310 or above.